Problems accessing web pages and general browser maintenance

 - Open one Chrome tab or Close all but one tab in Chrome

-- Select the browser settings
+- Select the browser settings then,

 - Click Clear Browsing Data